bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_16_Call_UserService.md

 In this step we want to test the creation of an advertisement via Postman, which should call the User service.

 ### Run in Eclipse IDE
 Before you (re-)start your Tomcat webserver within Eclipse, you need to adapt the Tomcat configuration.

+- Open the `Servers` view.
-To do so, double-click the server instance in the `Servers` view and select the `Open launch configuration` link.
-In the `Edit configuration` dialog ...
+- Double-click the server instance and select the `Open launch configuration` link.
+- Open the `Edit configuration` dialog.
 - switch to the `Environment` tab and add the following environment variables:
   - `USER_ROUTE=https://bulletinboard-users-course.cfapps.sap.hana.ondemand.com`
 - switch to the `Arguments` tab and add the proxy settings to the VM arguments:
   - ` -Dhttp.proxyHost=proxy.wdf.sap.corp -Dhttp.proxyPort=8080`<sub><b>[to-do]</b></sub>

-**Why are proxy settings required?** If you run your service locally within the SAP corporate network, the host `bulletinboard-users-course.cfapps.sap.hana.ondemand.com` cannot be resolved.
+**Why are proxy settings required?** <sub><b>[to-do]</b></sub> If you run your service locally within the SAP corporate network, the host `bulletinboard-users-course.cfapps.sap.hana.ondemand.com` cannot be resolved.
 If you apply the proxy settings to the Java process (via VM arguments) then the SAP proxy is used which is able to resolve the host name.
 Settings in Eclipse are separate from the settings in the shell (bash), which in our IDE are defined in `~/.environment` and loaded at the start of each shell via `~/.bashrc`.

 <sup>Note: In case you are getting a **null-pointer-exception** because `USER_ROUTE==null`, you probably created the `UserServiceClient` with `new` instead of `@Inject`.
 The latter is necessary since annotations in a class are not interpreted when you create the instance yourself with `new`.</sup>